danoctua/tradeshows-scrape/README.md

 Current features:
 * base spider with generating start request[s].
-* base exhibitor item with predefined fields (feel free to expand it with new fields).
+* base exhibitor item with predefined fields (add new fields if required).
 * export-to-csv pipeline [crawls for each spider are grouped in the folders].

 ## Configuration

-To use this tool, be sure to install all packages, mentioned in `requirements.txt` file.
+To use this tool, be sure to install all dependencies from the `requirements.txt` file.

 ## Development

+### Automatic

+There's a custom command to create new trade show spider: `scrapy createspider`.

+You'll have to enter some required fields for the spider, and the core be generated from the template without any manual actions.

+### Manual

-To develop new spider you have to make the following steps:
+To create new spider you have to make the following steps:

 * check if spider exists for this trade show.
 * if not, create spider file in the `spiders` folder (let's keep the same convention here: `trade_show_name_spider.py`).